Mebratie/KR_Regression/README.md

 We really recommend starting with our example Lorenz system to understand how to discover single and multiple conservation laws, as well as the sparsification procedure.

    * For example, run ```Lorenz_System_T5_40.py``` in the terminal located in the scripts folder.
 In this script, the user can specify the polynomial kernel degree and the constant c.
-For simplicity, you can set, but any value for c can be used.
+For simplicity, you can set c = 1, but any value for c can be used.
    *  The illustrative figures, conserved quantity, and other important results will be saved to the results folder.

    To explore more comprehensive examples, utilize the ```kcl.py``` script.
 This general-purpose code is designed to be executed